bluss/pyproject-local-kernel/FAQ.md

 Other project managers have similar features (PDM, at least).

-## Does Pyproject Local Kernel work with [Papermill][1]?
+## Does Pyproject Local Kernel work with Nbconvert and [Papermill][1]?

-Yes it does.
+Yes it works, with both Nbconvert and Papermill.

-Pyproject Local Kernel relies on jupyter's working directory: the working directory is always the same as the notebook's location - and it will work as long as you run papermill the same way, using its --cwd argument.
+Pyproject Local Kernel relies on jupyter's working directory: the working directory is always the same as the notebook's location - and it will work as long as you run papermill the same way, using its `--cwd` argument.

 You can install papermill and pyproject-local-kernel in a separate environment, and run each notebook in its own pyproject environment with its dependencies